web3-protocol/evm-browser/README.md

 As an example, ``web3://terraformnavigator.eth/`` is an on-chain website served by a [smart contract](https://etherscan.io/address/0xad41bf1c7f22f0ec988dac4c0ae79119cab9bb7e#code), which interacts with the [Terraform NFT contract](https://etherscan.io/address/0x4e1f41613c9084fdb9e34e11fae9412427480e56#code) : pages are generated dynamically, these are not static pages.

 The browser works out of the box with all chains (providers are given by [viem.sh](https://viem.sh/) and [chainid.network](https://chainid.network/)) and support the [Frame.sh](https://frame.sh/) wallet.

-ENS domain name resolution ([proposed EIP-6821](https://ethereum-magicians.org/t/eip-6821-support-ens-name-for-web3-url/13654)) happens via the declaration of a ``contentcontract`` TXT record containing a [EIP-3770 chain-specific address](https://eips.ethereum.org/EIPS/eip-3770), or, if not present, via a standard resolution.

-Browser forked from the great [electron-as-browser](https://github.com/hulufei/electron-as-browser) from hulufei.
+The browser is forked from the great [electron-as-browser](https://github.com/hulufei/electron-as-browser) from hulufei.

 In the above example, clicking on a terraform will load a dynamic page, for example :